-There is a lot of debate on the increase of minimum wage, retail, and fast food industries are continuously pushing for an increase in the minimum wage, and many suggest that the price should be raised to at least $15 per hour.
-As we all know since 2009 the current federal minimum wage is just $7.25/hour.
+There is a lot of debate on the increase in the minimum wage.
+Retail and fast food industry workers are continuously pushing for an increase in minimum wage, and many suggest that the price should be raised to at least $15 per hour.
+Since 2009 the current federal minimum wage is just $7.25/hour.
 There are other states that don’t agree with the $7.25 per hour wage; they insist the minimum hourly wage should be greater than that.
 Recently, the state of Florida minimum wage increased.
 The increase brings minimum wage in the state from $8.25 to $8.46 per hour.
 Florida’s minimum wage is $1.21 higher than the Federal minimum wage for 2019, which is still at $7.25 per hour.

-With that been said a lot of states have e minimum wage that higher than the one set by the federal government, yet most Americans want the minimum wage standard to be increased to at least $15 per hour.
-About 52% of the population favors an increase of the minimum wage.
+With that having been said a lot of states have a minimum wage that is higher than the one set by the federal government, yet most Americans want the minimum wage standard to be increased to at least $15 per hour.
+About 52% of the population favors an increase in the minimum wage.

 Here Are Some Facts About Minimum Wage:

 * Most minimum wage jobs are done by young people.

 * Increasing the minimum wage doesn’t add much value.
 According to the Pew Research Center, the minimum federal wage that was raised in 2009 has lost its purchasing values by 9.6% due to inflation.

 * Not all states set $7.25 as the minimum wage.
 Florida’s minimum wage is $8.46 as of January 2019.

 About 29 states have set their minimum wage to be higher than that of the federal standard.
 In D.C, for instance, it’s about $11 per hour.
 These states have set their minimum wage based on the living standard in the state.
-Seattle will increase to $15 by 2021, in San Francisco, it has already been increased to $15 this year and Chicago will increase the minimum wage to $13 by 2019.
+Seattle will increase the minimum wage to $15 by 2021, in San Francisco, it has already been increased to $15 this year and Chicago will increase the minimum wage to $13 by July 2019.

 Industry With The Lowest Minimum Wage